ant-design/ant-design-pro-site/docs/basic-knowledge.en-US.md

 -Compile time refers to what the code does when it is compiled.
 The environment at this stage is generally the node environment, and functions such as fs and path can be used.
 But at the same time, because webpack is not used, jsx, the ability to introduce pictures and other non-node capabilities is not available. -Runtime refers to the stage where the code has been compiled and started to run.
 This stage is generally in the browser environment, and functions such as fs and path cannot be used.
 There will be cross-domain problems when accessing the URL.
 However, this environment has been compiled by webpack, so it can Write jsx, import pictures and other functions.

 The above two environments are easy to confuse.
-Here is a simple version.
+Here is a easy version.
 The src folder contains all the runtime code, which will be compiled by webpack.
 Other directories can be considered to be able to use node capabilities when compiling.
 This is why we cannot write JSX in config.ts.

 ## umi webpack node